 The generic BDQ implementation plan for countries identifies five steps, which also are applicable to introduction of Delamanid and other new drugs:

 Challenge TB will support the rapid introduction of new drugs and regimens using a two pronged approach.
 Firstly by supporting a clinical center of excellence to start treating eligible patients with regimens that contain the new drugs in combination with adequate companion drugs.
 Secondly, in collaboration with local partners Challenge TB will support regulatory processes, systems and capacity building in preparation of programmatic use of the new drugs.
+A user-friendly implementation planning tool and a generic programmatic and clinical guide based upon the KNCV-developed ‘Patient Triage Concept’ has been developed and adapted in several countries (Indonesia, Kyrgyzstan, Nigeria, Tajikistan, Ukraine and Vietnam), while adaptation is on-going in several other countries (Botswana, DRC, Mozambique and Uzbekistan).

 UN Special Envoy for Tuberculosis

 The goal of the UN Special Envoy (UNSE) for Tuberculosis, Dr. Eric Goosby, is to promote and garner high level support for the dissemination and implementation of the global End TB Strategy and its targets for TB prevention, care and control.
+The strategy has largely been successful and the advocacy work done by the UNSE-TB has contributed to successful Global Fund replenishment ($12.9 billion) as well as PEPFAR policy change, reinforcing the need for TB prophylaxis, testing and IPT reporting for persons living with HIV.

 One of the targets of the End TB Strategy is that no TB patient nor their household should face catastrophic costs due to TB, and this target should be achieved by 2020.
 To monitor progress towards this target, countries will need to measure the occurrence of catastrophic costs as part of the package of investigations required to better describe local and national TB epidemiology, health seeking, and health and social care systems bottlenecks.